IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 ### Make Sure the Token Lifetime Is Valid

 A token must be valid and current so that it can be used in the bidstream.
+You must do two things:

+- Make sure that the token hasn't expired.
+- Check that the token lifetime is a valid value.

+For an example of code that makes sure the token hasn't expired, see [UID2Encryption.cs, line 196](https://github.com/IABTechLab/uid2-client-net/blob/6ac53b106301e431a4aada3cbfbb93f8164ff7be/src/UID2.Client/UID2Encryption.cs#L196).

-You must make sure that it hasn't expired and that its lifetime is still valid.
-To do this, check these two conditions:
+To make sure that the token lifetime has a valid value, check these two conditions:

-- The `remaining_lifetime` or `lifetime` value must not exceed the `max_bidstream_lifetime_seconds` value from the `/v2/key/bidstream` response.
+- The remaining lifetime of the token must not exceed the `max_bidstream_lifetime_seconds` value from the `/v2/key/bidstream` response.
-- The `skew_duration` value must not exceed the `allow_clock_skew_seconds` value.
+- The skew duration value must not exceed the `allow_clock_skew_seconds` value.

  For an example of how this is done, review the code for the `DoesTokenHaveValidLifetimeImpl` function: see [UID2Encryption.cs, line 237](https://github.com/IABTechLab/uid2-client-net/blob/6ac53b106301e431a4aada3cbfbb93f8164ff7be/src/UID2.Client/UID2Encryption.cs#L237).

-The following sections show how the `lifetime` and `skew_duration` values for a token are calculated.
+The following sections show how the `lifetime` and skew duration values for a token are calculated.
 The calculation is a little different depending on the token version:

 - [Calculating Token Lifetime: Token v2](#calculating-token-lifetime-token-v2)
 - [Calculating Token Lifetime: All Later Versions](#calculating-token-lifetime-all-later-versions)